HarshSharma20503/HarshSharma20503/README.md

 ## Prominent Projects

-- [Project 1](https://github.com/HarshSharma20503/Concadmic): Student-focused platform offering academic resources, insightful blogs from seniors, and a networking hub, with event updates for colleges, enhancing collaboration and accessibility for students.
+- [Concadmic](https://github.com/HarshSharma20503/Concadmic): A student-focused platform offering academic resources, insightful blogs from seniors, and a networking hub, with event updates for colleges, enhancing collaboration and accessibility for students.
-- [Project 2](https://github.com/jiitopticachapter/optica-website-2023): An official website is the face of any organization.
-This website has been built to act as a point of contact between JIIT Optica Chapter and all the students who are interested in being a part of it in the future.
-This website also provides the details of past events to our sponsors.
+- [Optica Website](https://github.com/jiitopticachapter/optica-website-2023): The official website of JIIT Optica Chapter, serving as a point of contact and providing details of past events to sponsors.
-- [Project 3](https://github.com/HarshSharma20503/CodersHub): CodersHub streamlines mobile coding by consolidating profiles and daily problems from platforms like LeetCode, Gfg and Codeforces, eliminating the need for screenshots or frequent browser logins.
+- [CodersHub](https://github.com/HarshSharma20503/CodersHub): Streamlining mobile coding by consolidating profiles and daily problems from platforms like LeetCode, Gfg, and Codeforces, eliminating the need for screenshots or frequent browser logins.
 The user-friendly interface ensures a seamless experience without switching between apps.

 ## Reach Me